 Virginia is for lovers… wildflower lovers, that is!
 Starting in late March and running into the fall months, Shenandoah National Park sees 862 species of wildflower burst into bloom, according the National Park Service.
 With so much diversity on display, every drive and hike are full of stunning beauty, and the small entrance fees are worth it.
 Whether you like pink and purple flowers or red and yellow blooms that set the landscape ablaze, Shenandoah National Park has something for you.

 Washington, D.C., is home to all sorts of historical monuments and history, but it’s also one of the greatest spots to see spring blooms in the entire country.
 Every year, the nation’s capital plays host to the National Cherry Blossom Festival, a commemoration of when Yukio Ozaki, the then-Mayor of Tokyo, gifted 3,000 cherry blossom trees to the city.
 There are typically plenty of free events to enjoy during the multi-week celebration, but the highlight is the breathtaking cherry blossom blooms all along Washington D.C.’s Tidal Basin.
-Due to COVID-19, many of the festival’s events are virtual this year, meaning anyone can participate.
-If you live in Virginia or a nearby state, you might be able to be a part of the limited crowds to see the trees in person.
+Visit from March 20 – April 17 in 2022 to take part in the celebration.

 Get Covered Before You Go